Laurcons/iakabscript/SPEC.md

 gol
 <3 alternative:
 golcacapuluilie
+<3 or any other non-space characters after "gol"
 ```

 Arrays have special methods that are used to mutate them.
 Calling these methods uses a modified [function call](#function-calls) syntax: